Winter Storm Power Outage: Uri in Texas

 March 2, 2021

-Fortunately, by taking a close look at the damage and what caused it, Texans can prepare for next time.
-Distributed solar helps keep the power on during a storm.
+By closely examining the damage and what caused it, Texans can prepare for next time.
+Distributed solar helps keep the power on during any power outage.

 Everything’s bigger in Texas, as the saying goes, so it should come as no surprise that the state is the largest energy consumer in the country.
-But when Winter Storm Uri caused the second-lowest Texas temperatures on record, the independent power grid couldn’t handle the combination of increased demand and loss of generators — resulting in a loss of power for millions of people, in some places for days on end.
+But when Winter Storm Uri caused the second-lowest Texas temperatures on record, the independent power grid couldn’t handle the combination of increased demand and loss of generators.
+This resulted in a loss of power for millions of people, in some places for days on end.

 Because more than half of Texas homes use electric heat, a power outage clearly means no heat in the face of subzero temperatures.
 But the full measure of the outage’s fallout may be less clear for those used to dealing with warmer climates.